Moody162/Travel-Guide/README.md

      psql -U postgres -f sample_data.sql
      ```

 Ensure that you replace `path/to/sql_scripts` with the actual path to your SQL scripts.
 PostgreSQL must be installed and running on your system to execute these steps.
+For this commands to be executed using the CLI as shown, ensure that `psql` is added to `PATH`.

 ## Running the Console Application